COVID-19 Business Resilience

 Delta-Simons’ is working with a range of businesses, from global tech companies to local SME’s and has the experience to lead you through or assist you with navigating the complex issues that we face.

 Either of these routes will provide you with the support you need from our expert team to ensure that you have the required risk assessment and control measures in place.

 Are your plans adaptable to future developments?

 Employers have a duty to assess and manage risks to safety in the workplace, including the risk of exposure to COVID-19.
 Regardless of the status of your business in relation to pandemic planning, it is important that you have a thorough risk assessment which identifies and formulates up to date control measures and reflects the latest guidance.
-With further local lockdowns a real possibility, it is also necessary to plan for tightening of restrictions as well as their relaxation.
+With further local lockdowns a daily reality for many, it is also necessary to plan for tightening of restrictions as well as their relaxation.
 It is therefore important to include in your risk assessment the consideration of how any changes at short notice may impact the safety of your stakeholders.

 Delta-Simons can assist in preparing risk assessments or reviewing risk assessments you have produced yourself.
-Our team of EHS professionals are experienced at preparing and reviewing risk assessments and a fresh pair of eyes often identifies additional risks and control measures you might not have considered.
+Our team of EHS professionals are experienced at preparing and reviewing risk assessments and a fresh pair of eyes often identifies additional risks and control measures you might not have considered

 Supporting your Homeworkers